elvli/Obsidian/CS Notes/Interview Questions/Google Hiring Assessment.md

 As a new software engineer, you have been assigned a project With a tight timeline involving building new features for a software.
 You used to work at a competitor company and built similar software features although your previous companies policy states that the work you produced during your employment remains their property.
 Your coworker asked if you could share any of the code you use in your previous role to help complete the project.

-Which action would you be most likely to take a response
+Which action would you be most likely to take a response?
 - Referred to your previous code as needed, but do not send it to anyone else
 - Send the code to your coworker on the condition that they will be used for the current project only
 - Share with your team a list of general tips you learned from your work with the competitor
 - **Explain that the code is the competitors intellectual property and cannot be shared**

-Which action would you be most likely to take a response
+Which action would you be least likely to take a response?
 - Referred to your previous code as needed, but do not send it to anyone else
 - **Send the code to your coworker on the condition that they will be used for the current project only**
 - Share with your team a list of general tips you learned from your work with the competitor